kparc/kcc/README.md

 Take your time to absorb this fact and appreciate its implications.
 While not easily digested by imperative crowd, the benefits of scope isolation are immediately obvious to functional folks:

 * While 𝒌 is not _purely_ functional, for as long as 𝒌 function does not access or modify global state, it remains _pure_, i.e. free from side effects.
-Pure functions behave in a mathematically sound fashion, and can be reasoned about in terms of *domain* and *range*, just like their math cousins.
+Pure functions may behave in a mathematically sound fashion, and can be reasoned about in terms of *domain* and *range*, much like their math cousins.

 * Scope isolation relieves the program of an entire class of bugs related to shadowing and naming clashes.
 Pure functions are best friends with immutability and distributed architectures.